 - Promotional interest period.
 If you’re looking for a balance transfer period that is considered a longer term, then you’ll need to look for one that is nine months or longer.

-- The balance transfer interest rate This is the interest rate that is charged on balance that you’ve transferred.
-Some of the better offers have a 0% rate, but you’ll find that longer period may go up to 6% for up to two years.
-This is when you can use your best judgement to determine how long you’ll need to repay your credit card debt to get the best interest rate.
+- The balance transfer interest rate.
+This is the interest rate that is charged on balance that you’ve transferred.
+Some of the better offers have a 0% rate, but you’ll find that longer periods may vary from 1.5%-5% over a 2 year period.
+This is when you can use your judgement to determine how long you’ll need to repay your credit card debt to get the most competitive interest rate.

 - Balance transfer amount and limit.
+This determines the maximum amount you can balance transfer to your new credit card.
 A rule for long term balance transfers is that you can’t balance transfer more than your approved maximum credit limit.
 A common industry limit is 95% of your approved credit limit.
 So for an approved credit limit of $10,000, the maximum amount that can be transferred to the new card is $9,500.
 A few balance transfer credit cards have minimum and maximum amount of balance that can be transferred limits, such as a minimum of $500 and a maximum of $20,000.

-- The revert rate.
+- Balance transfer revert rate.
 Have a look at whether the balance transfer rate reverts to the purchase rate or cash advance rate.
-The purchase rate is generally lower than the cash advance so if you do forget you won’t be charged as much interest.
+The purchase rate is generally lower than the cash advance, so if you do forget you won’t be charged as much interest.

 Pros and cons of a long term balance transfer

 - More time to pay off your debts.
 One year is a more generous amount of time for customers to get on top of their finances and make the smart move to pay down bad debt.